jhnbyrn/951-KLR-PAGES/ignition_timing_code.md

 Here we loading the ref sensor half-tooth count which is stored as a constant at 1160.
 On the 951, with 132 flywheel teeth, this value is 44, corresponding to 60 degrees.

 Next we subtract our base timing value (31h) plus one (from the setb c), acceleration timing adjustment (57h) and our dwell angle (2Fh).
 (Note that subb always subtracts the carry flag as well as the intended value - that's why it's cleared manually between each subb).
 Note the extra -1 here via the carry flag.
 This means that the timing is advanced one half-tooth from where it otherwise would be.
+Recall from earlier that the speed sensor routine waits for a falling edge (one whole tooth) and then fires on the next rising edge if there's no correction (one half-tooth later).
+This advance compensates for that half-tooth delay.

 Anyway, the result of the code above is the number of half teeth we must count from the ref sensor to reach the start of the dwell period - but there are some more details we need to take into account.